ChyneaD/ChyneaD.github.io/Visualization.md

 ## Visualization of Data

-#### One of the best things I have learned for processing data beyond looking at tables is how to use packages form matplotlib to represent data as histograms, box plots, and bar plots.
+#### One of the best things I have learned for processing data beyond looking at tables is how to use packages from seaborn to represent data as histograms, box plots, and bar plots.

 ##### An interesting feature of this is setting the background to different colours.